First Era

 1E 2837

-Source: Pocket Guide to The Empire (1st Edition): The Wild Regions.
+Source: Pocket Guide to The Empire 1st Edition: The Wild Regions, The Blackwater War, volume 7

-The Cyrodiil Empire launches invasion to Morrowind, the last region on Tamriel that is not under the rule of the Reman Dynasty.
+The Cyrodiil Empire launches its invasion of Morrowind, the last region on Tamriel that is not under the rule of the Reman Dynasty.
 This is the start of the infamous Four Score War, a war that lasted for about 80 years.

 1E 2851